rmotsak/EW_test-task_2024/docs/development_set-up.md

 ### Conclusion
 Thus, depending on financial capabilities and availability requirements, we can choose cloud solutions for a quick start or Kubernetes for a more complex and scalable environment that will ensure proximity to production and flexibility for developers.

+### CI/CD Tooling
+Since our demo application is hosted on GitHub, I would utilize GitHub Actions for building, testing, and deploying in the case where we use AWS cloud services.
+GitHub Actions provides seamless integration with GitHub repositories and offers a wide range of actions that can be customized to fit our pipeline needs.

+In the scenario where we use Kubernetes (k8s), I would separate the tasks into two stages:
+- **Testing and Building Containers**: These tasks would be handled on the GitHub side using GitHub Actions.
+The resulting container images would then be pushed to Amazon ECR (Elastic Container Registry) for storage and further deployment.
+- **Deployment**: For deployment, I would use ArgoCD, which is specifically designed for continuous delivery on Kubernetes.
+ArgoCD offers declarative GitOps-based deployment, ensuring that our Kubernetes cluster stays in sync with the desired state defined in our GitHub repository.